ca1yz/convert-dicom-to-nifti-directories/README.md

   --threads THREADS     Number of worker processes (default: all available)
 ```

-## File an Issue

-We highly encourage you to try `dcmsort2nii` on your own datasets!
-Real-world testing is invaluable for improving the tool.

-Did you encounter a bug?
-Have an idea for a new feature or improvement?
-Did the tool struggle with your specific data structure or format?
-Please don't hesitate to **open an issue** on the GitHub repository!
-All feedback, positive or critical, is genuinely welcome and helps make `dcmsort2nii` better for everyone.

 ## Acknowledgments

 This project builds upon the core functionality provided by the fantastic [dicom2nifti](https://github.com/icometrix/dicom2nifti) library.
 We are deeply grateful to its developers for their excellent work, which serves as the foundation for `dcmsort2nii`.